BlackSnufkin/BYOVD/README.md

 (the driver name must be ksapi64.sys so rename if needed)

-The POC's code relies heavily on [TrueSightKiller](https://github.com/MaorSabag/TrueSightKiller)
+The POC code relies heavily on [TrueSightKiller](https://github.com/MaorSabag/TrueSightKiller)

 Tested on Windows 8.1